znicholson17/P-Linked/README.md

-# My WIP Senior Design Capstone
+# WIP Senior Design Capstone

 This is an ESP32 project that will demonstrate a powerline based ESP32 Smart Home system.